lon3wolf2k/race-series-manager/ADMIN_HELP.md

 - Publish/update the race.
 Repeat for additional distances.
 - Use the **Clone** row action on a race to duplicate details (including media/meta) into a new draft you can edit.

+## Shortcodes
-## Shortcode: Event overview
+### Event overview
-The plugin provides a single shortcode to list all races of an event with action buttons for registration, participants, live timing, and results (when configured):
+List all races of an event with action buttons for registration, participants, live timing, and results (when configured):

 ```
 [rsm_event_overview event="EVENT_SLUG_OR_ID"]